The Projects and Construction Review: Qatar

 The principal law regulating public procurement is the Public Tenders Law (see Section V), which applies to all ministries and other government bodies and to public institutions and corporations, except as otherwise provided in the law establishing them.
-It does not apply to the armed forces or police in the case of confidential procurements, nor does it apply to Qatar Petroleum.
+It does not apply to the armed forces or police in the case of confidential procurements; nor does it apply to Qatar Petroleum.

 The legislation establishing publicly funded bodies may apply special procurement procedures to those bodies in place of, or in addition to, the Public Tenders Law.
 The laws establishing such bodies must be looked at to determine which procurement procedures apply.

 Law No. 24 of 2015, as amended by Law No. 18 of 2018 (which took effect on 13 June 2016), regulates public tenders and auctions, and seeks to revamp and modernise the government contracting process by introducing competition as a method of procurement for technical works, including drawing and design.
 A two-stage tendering process has been instituted to assist bidders by defining the technical requirements and the scope of work.
-This should help secure appointments of the right contractor, agreed costs and an appropriate transfer of risk.
+This should help secure the appointment of the right contractor, agreed costs and an appropriate transfer of risk.

-The Central Tenders Committee deals with tenders over 5 million riyals in value and is attached to the Ministry of Economy and Finance.
+The Central Tenders Committee deals with tenders over 5 million Qatari riyals in value and is attached to the Ministry of Economy and Finance.
 As of 13 June 2016, the Local Tenders Committee processes all public tenders valued at 5 million Qatari riyals or less.
 The procedures are prescriptive and detailed.

 Foreign investment and cross-border issues

-Regulation of foreign ownership of Qatari companies has been mentioned but the detail is beyond the scope of this chapter.
+Regulation of foreign ownership of Qatari companies has been mentioned, but the detail is beyond the scope of this chapter.